 Campus Safety and Security is the administrative office at Morningside University that is responsible for the safety and security of the campus.
 It includes a director, assistant director, one full-time officer, and 20-25 part-time student safety and security aides.
-The Director reports to the Associate Vice-President of Business/Controller.
+The Director reports to the Provost/Vice President for Academic and Student Affairs.
 Campus Safety and Security employees are not sworn or commissioned officers.
 They do not carry weapons.
 They do not have arresting authority however can detain individuals for questioning by authorities.
 The Sioux City Police Department, Woodbury County Sheriff's Office and the Iowa State Patrol handle all arrests.
 All on-duty personnel wear a distinctive security uniform.
 They provide basic security services to the campus community and are on duty 24 hours a day 365 days a year.
 Members of the Campus Safety and Security staff attend training programs specifically designed for security personnel.